SELECTED PUBLICATIONS (below)

-The main causes of liver disease in industrialized countries include alcoholic steatohepatitis (ASH), chronic hepatitis C virus (HCV) infection, and nonalcoholic steatohepatitis (NASH).
+In her own research, Colleen focuses on the mechanisms of altered lipid and glucose metabolism during obesity and diabetes.
+She also investigates main causes of liver disease in industrialized countries, namely alcoholic steatohepatitis (ASH), chronic hepatitis C virus (HCV) infection, and nonalcoholic steatohepatitis (NASH).
 In patients who chronically consume alcohol or are morbidly obese, the progression of liver disease is similar, originating with development of a fatty liver (hepatic steatosis) and then progresses to hepatitis, fibrosis and finally cirrhosis.
 However, of those patients that develop hepatitis, only a small subset will progress further to cirrhosis.
 Approximately 20-50% of patients with ASH and ~20% of patients with NASH will progress to cirrhosis suggesting a gene-environment interaction contributes to disease progression.

 ONGOING RESEARCH in Dr. CRONIGER's LABORATORY: